tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/概览_intl_en.md

 #### Change time granularity

-The LVB Console allows you to change the time granularity used when viewing the trends in billable bandwidth or traffic by clicking **Time Granularity** and selecting the desired option on the right.
+The LVB console allows you to change the time granularity used when viewing the trends in billable bandwidth or traffic by clicking **Time Granularity** and selecting the desired option on the right.
 ![](https://main.qcloudimg.com/raw/8582c16fca9bd3e4c2f0fcd78625cbb5.png)